YibeAseffa/BusyQA_FullStacRepo/crypto-coin-tracker-app/README.md

 Notes:
-1. This submission is a project on Crypto Coin Tracker using MERN stack React for Frontend
+1. This submission is a project on Crypto Coin Tracker using MERN stack

+            React for Frontend

             Node JS for Backend

             Express JS for web server

             MongoDb database

-2. For the router I used React Router can be foud at : https://reactrouter.com/en/main use the command : npm install react-router-dom
+2. For the router I used React Router can be foud at : https://reactrouter.com/en/main

+            use the command : npm install react-router-dom

 3. For crypto coin data, I fetched from the api : https://coinmarketcap.com/api/documentation/v1/#operation/getV1ExchangeListingsLatest

-   For watch list I used NodeJs back end with Express JS web server and MongoDb database
+      For watch list I used NodeJs back end with Express JS web server and MongoDb database (Add to watchlist, Get all and delete watchlist)

 4. You need to include the API key and corresponding value for the crypro-coin api
 5. Also you need to install and allow google chrome extenssion for passing CORS error: https://chromewebstore.google.com/search/CORS